 You may also want to invest in a Go Orlando card (from £34 per child).
 There are two, three and five-day passes and, depending on the package you choose, you'll get free or discounted access to Orlando's top museums and attractions.
 This excludes Disney and Universal theme parks but covers the majority of Orlando's biggest attractions and tours, including the Orlando Eye, Legoland, Winter Park Scenic Boat Tours and the Fun Spot America theme park.

 Today, the majority of people waiting for transport outside any Orlando hotel will be waiting for an Uber.
 It's the easiest and cheapest way to get around, and most attractions and shopping malls have designated Uber pick-up points.

 It's always worth asking if your hotel offers a complimentary shuttle service to nearby theme parks or attractions, as often only the most popular shuttle routes are advertised.
 Even if you're not staying at one of the hotels offering such a service, find out which ones do - they might be just a short walk away and you don't need to be a hotel guest to use them.

-If you’re exploring the downtown area, take advantage of the LYMMO service – a complimentary shuttle which you can use to explore downtown Orlando.
-The I-Ride is a similar service which operates on International Drive, ferrying visitors between the theme parks and outlet malls.
+If you're exploring the downtown area, take advantage of the LYMMO service - a complimentary shuttle that you can use to explore downtown Orlando.
+The I-Ride is a similar service that operates on International Drive, ferrying visitors between the theme parks and outlet malls.
 Fares start from just $1 for kids between 3 and 9, and $2 for adults.

 For getting to and from the airport, always opt for Uber over a regular taxi, or book your transfer with Mears, which operates shared shuttle services there and back.
 They depart every few minutes and serve the vast majority of Orlando's hotels - you just need to book ahead, stating the name of your hotel.